bscarell/switchroot-android-build-wahnDroidMarioliteAULA/README.md

 ## Detailed usage information

 ### Requirements
-- Docker
 - At least 16GB of RAM
 - At least 250GB of free storage

 ### Build everything locally

 - Clone/Download this repo.
-- If you *don't want* to use `docker`:
+- If you *don't want* to use Docker:
     - Avoid having the docker service enabled *or* set any value to the `DISABLE_DOCKER` environment variable.
-    - Set the `BUILDBASE` environment variable to the path of the base directory where the process will be executed.
-If `BUILDBASE` is not defined, it will use `$(pwd)/build`.
+    - By default, the `BUILDBASE` directory will be set to `$(pwd)/build`.
+To change this, set the `BUILDBASE` environment variable to the path of the base directory where the process will be executed.
-    - Make sure to install all the prerequisites before starting (the convenience script `install-prerequisites-ubuntu.sh` is provided with this repo)
+    - Make sure to install all the prerequisites before starting (there is a convenience script `install-prerequisites-ubuntu.sh` provided with this repository.
+It was only tested on Ubuntu)
-    - If a previous build was created using docker, it will create a symbolic link to it instead of starting from scratch.
+    - If a previous build was created using Docker, it will create a symbolic link to it instead of starting from scratch.
 This behavior can be disabled with the `DISABLE_SYMLINK_TO_DOCKER_BUILD` environment variable
-    - If you're using *WSL2*, make sure the drive you're using is either NTFS or ext4, and mounted correctly in *WSL2*.
+    - If you're using *WSL2*, make sure the drive you're using is either *ext4* (recommended) or *NTFS*, and the volume is correctly mounted in the *WSL2* distro you are using.
 For more information on mounting drives in *WSL2*, see https://docs.microsoft.com/en-us/windows/wsl/wsl2-mount-disk (at this time, the `--mount` feature is only available on developer insider builds of Windows 10).
 Also, make sure to configure *WSL2* to have, at least 16GB of available RAM or 12GB and enough swap: https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configure-global-options-with-wslconfig)
 - If you're using `docker` Either prepend `sudo` to the script execution, or allow the current user to run `docker` without `sudo`
 - Run `./build-android.sh --rom <icosa | foster | foster_tab> --rom-type <zip | images> --flags <nobuild | noupdate | nooutput>`
 All parameters are optional.
 Default for --rom is `icosa`, default for --rom-type is `zip`, default for --flags is empty